jordelver/elver.me/uses/index.md

   [UAP-AC-PRO] wifi access point.

 - _PERSONAL SERVER / NAS_ -- A custom built PC running [Ubuntu].
 It's a Intel(R)
-  Core(TM) i3-8100 CPU @ 3.60GHz with 22TB of storage comprised of 6 Western
+  Core(TM) i3-8100 CPU @ 3.60GHz with 48TB of storage comprised of 6 Western
-  Digital 8TB Red disks in a 3-mirror layout managed by [ZFS].
-I cannot recommend ZFS enough -- I had to recover bad disk and the process was much easier than when I ran Linux Software RAID.
+  Digital 18TB Red disks in a 3-mirror layout managed by [ZFS].
+I cannot recommend ZFS enough -- I've recovered and replaced all disks and it was very straightforward.

   It runs [Plex], and a few other services including the UniFi controller software.